Understanding Chronic Kidney Disease (CKD)

 Regular Health Check-ups:

 Early detection through routine screenings can prevent severe complications.
+This is especially important for people with risk factors.

 Conclusion